Food justice movement: Residential segregation

+"White flight" is a phenomenon central to residential segregation and can be described as the aversion of white people to living in neighborhoods with minority populations, especially in sizable numbers.
+As minorities move into neighborhoods in inner cities, affluent white residents move to outer rings of the city with newer housing.

+According to Professor of Sociology Aristide Sechandice, "Besides decreasing the population of the city in favor of the suburbs, it diminished the tax base of the cities, creating a cycle of urban decline.
+The more affluent inhabitants, with sufficient money to relocate and the greatest capacity to pay taxes, exited the city, rendering municipal governments susceptible to fiscal crises."

+These policies have all interacted over time to contribute to health disparities among communities.

-In 1962, 61% of White Americans shared the sentiment that "white people [possessed] a right to keep blacks out of their neighborhoods if they [wanted] to, and blacks should respect that right."
-Despite years of policy changes a result of the Civil Rights Movement, 30 years later in 1990, a Detroit survey of whites found that a quarter of white respondents would not move into a neighborhood that was more than 50% Black.
-Discrimination towards Blacks continues to influence real estate practices, while public policies and institutional discrimination continue to reinforce race segregated living patterns.
+In 1962, 61% of white Americans shared the sentiment that "white people [possessed] a right to keep blacks out of their neighborhoods if they [wanted] to, and blacks should respect that right."
+Despite years of policy changes a result of the civil rights movement, 30 years later in 1990, a Detroit survey of whites found that a quarter of white respondents would not move into a neighborhood that was more than 50% black.
+Discrimination towards people of color continues to influence real estate practices, while public policies and institutional discrimination continue to reinforce race segregated living patterns.
 Although segregation by race is illegal, it has not ceased to be the standard in America.
 Living patterns are not only correlated with access to educational opportunities, and employment opportunities—they are also correlated to access to food.

 Studies published by the American Journal of Preventive Medicine have found that low-income neighborhoods and minority neighborhoods are less likely to have access to large supermarkets.
-Federal government policies have directly hindered the development of supermarkets in Black populated communities.
-As middle-income whites got subsidized government loans to move from cities to suburbia, businesses, including supermarkets, relocated with them.
+Federal government policies have directly hindered the development of supermarkets in black populated communities.
+As middle-income white people got subsidized government loans to move from cities to suburbia, businesses, including supermarkets, relocated with them.
 Grocery stores and retailers alike, were supported by the United States government to relocate to the suburbs—catering to the White middle class and leaving the cities desolate.

-Another housing issue related to food justice is the phenomena of green gentrification.
+Another housing issue related to food justice is the phenomenon of green gentrification.
 Green gentrification is the idea that as initiatives to promote nutritious food in communities such as community gardens and farmers markets grow, neighborhoods become more appealing, and attract wealthier residents.
 These resources which were originally implemented to benefit low-income and marginalized communities then end up being used by more privileged populations.
 This was seen in Oakland, California, when a community garden started by the food justice organization Phat Beets was shown in a real estate ad.
 Issues such as this one have led to many food justice organizations incorporating other social justice issues such as gentrification and affordable housing into their missions.